What to Know After an Oil Rig Accident

 Mishandling Drilling Slips

-Another major cause of oil rig accidents is due to the handling of the drilling slips.
-We’ve seen many serious lower back injuries caused when too few workers were required to pull the drilling slips.
-Injuries with drilling slips also occur when the driller improperly operates the drill pipe or the rig is tilted or “listed” which causes the slips to hang up or get caught while the employees are pulling these slips.
-These types of conditions can easily cause serious back injuries.
+Job related injuries for offshore workers are commonly caused by the mishandling of drilling slips.
+We’ve seen many serious lower back injuries that happened because there weren’t enough workers required to pull the drilling slips.
+Offshore injuries caused by drilling slips also occur when the driller improperly operates the drill pipe or the rig is tilted or “listed” which causes the slips to hang up or get caught while the employees are pulling these slips.
+These types of conditions can easily cause severe back injuries.

 Improperly Maintained Derricks

-A final way that oil rig accidents happen relates to work being performed in the derrick.
+Maritime accidents often relate to work being performed in the derrick.
 The derrick hand is typically required to pull pipe in or out of the fingers on the drilling rig.
 If these fingers are bent or otherwise improperly maintained, this can cause the derrick hand to struggle with the pipes.
 Also, the speed at which the pipe is being racked in or out of the fingers can often cause stress on the derrick hand.

-The above situations are mere examples of how oil rig accidents can happen.
+The above situations are only a few examples of hazards and offshore accidents that are common on oil rigs.
 The driller and assistant driller are responsible to supervise the drilling floor.
-Many modern day drilling rigs have cameras in use on the drilling floor which can greatly assist in trying to prove the cause of an accident.
+Many modern day drilling rigs have cameras in use on the drilling floor which can greatly assist in trying to prove the cause of an offshore accident.
 Also, most modern drilling companies are required to keep detailed safety records and reports.
+Your legal team will be able to use these aids in holding the responsible parties accountable over the course of your Jones Act claim.

 An Oil Rig Is Considered a Vessel Under Maritime Law

-Under the law, an oil rig is considered a vessel which means that workers injured on an oil rig are afforded certain rights and benefits under maritime law, specifically the Jones Act.
+Under the law, an oil rig is considered a vessel, which means that workers who suffer injuries on an oil rig are afforded certain rights and benefits under general maritime law, specifically in Jones Act claims.
 This the definition of a vessel according to 46 CFR 197.204:

 Vessel means any waterborne craft including mobile offshore drilling units required to have a Certificate of Inspection issued by the Coast Guard or any waterborne craft connected with a deepwater port or within the deepwater port safety zone, or any waterborne craft engaged in activities related to the Outer Continental Shelf.